trovu/trovu/Advanced-settings-&-personal-shortcuts.md

 ```
 For Wikipedia in your language (or other shortcuts using `{$language}`).
 Basically, it fills the `{$language}` variable in the shortcut URLs.
 Now, using the `w` shortcut will get you to the Wikipedia in your language, as its shortcut URL is set as `https://{$language}.wikipedia.org/`.

 Note: Other language related shortcuts like dictionaries are usually in their language namespace.
+Make sure to add e.g.

+    - de

-Make sure to add e.g. `- de` to your namespaces in case you want to use German-related dictionaries.
+to your `namespaces:` array in case you want to use German-related dictionaries.

 ### Country